NeowayLabs/terraform-modules/azure/modules/nsg/README.md

 This module is a complement to the Network module.
 Use the network_security_group_id from the output of this module to apply it to a subnet in the Azure Network module.

-This module includes a a set of pre-defined rules for commonly used protocols (for example HTTP or SSH).

 Usage with the generic module:
 ------------------------------

-The following example demonstrate how to use the network-security-group module with a combination of predefined and custom rules.
+The following example demonstrate how to use the network-security-group module with a rule.

 ```hcl
 module "network-security-group" {